udayvir-singh/tangerine.nvim/README.md

 <br>

-Now start writing your config in `~/.config/nvim/init.fnl`
+:tada: Now start writing your config in `~/.config/nvim/init.fnl`

 Optionally you can install [hibiscus](https://github.com/udayvir-singh/hibiscus.nvim) for macros.